 Identify Open Handle Permissions

 A handle is used by an application to interact with certain types of data objects.
 When a data object is requested for use by an application, a specific handle is created and used by the application to reference that specific data object.

-Procexp as a normal user, we will miss desired information such as type of objects that a handle exists for.
-In order to view open handles for a given process, we must activate the handle window inside of
+If we start Procexp as a normal user, we will miss desired information such as type of objects that a handle exists for.
+In order to view open handles for a given process, we must activate the handle window inside of Procexp.

 Now whenever we select a process, the lower pane will populate with information about open handles.
 For an example, refer to Figure 11 depicting open handles of the Section object type.

 Figure 11 – Open handles to Section objects